unsignedzero/PowerAnalyze/README.md

 # Version/Changelog #

+* Updated DESCRIPTION file to include new Github url.
 * Updated header comments.
 * Added tests for subStr.
 * Cleaned up some comments that clash with built-in comments when